 DNS Manager Overview

 The DNS Manager is a comprehensive DNS management interface available within the Linode Manager that allows you to add DNS records for all of your domain names.
 This guide covers the use of Linode’s DNS Manager and basic domain zone setup.
-For an introduction to DNS in general, please see our Introduction to DNS Records guide.
+For an introduction to DNS in general, see our Introduction to DNS Records guide.

 The Domain Name System (DNS) attaches human-readable domain names to machine-usable IP addresses.
 In many ways, it is the phone book of the Internet.
 Just like a phone book can help you find the phone number of a business, DNS can take a domain name like